aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/java/task-properties/add-extended-attributes/_index.md

 ### Q: Is Aspose.Tasks for Java suitable for large-scale project management applications?
 A: Absolutely, Aspose.Tasks for Java is designed to handle projects of varying sizes, including large-scale applications.
 ### Q: Are there any licensing considerations for using Aspose.Tasks for Java in a commercial project?
-A: Yes, make sure to review the licensing information provided on the [official Aspose.Tasks website](https://purchase.aspose.com/buy).
+A: Yes, make sure to review the licensing information provided on the [Aspose.Tasks website](https://purchase.aspose.com/buy).
 ### Q: How can I get support or assistance with Aspose.Tasks for Java?
 A: Visit the [Aspose.Tasks forum](https://forum.aspose.com/c/tasks/15) for community support and discussions.
 ### Q: Can I try Aspose.Tasks for Java before purchasing?